spongedsc/pathways/README.md

 <!-- markdownlint-disable -->
-<h1 align="center">SpongeChat</h1>
+<h1 align="center">Pathways</h1>
 <p align="center">
   <a href="https://skillicons.dev">
     <img src="https://skillicons.dev/icons?i=discordjs,cloudflare,bun" />
   </a>
 </p>
 <!-- markdownlint-restore -->
-SpongeChat is a multi-modal AI discord bot built for the SpongeAss discord server.
+Pathways is a multi-modal AI discord bot built for the SpongeAss discord server.

-Starting out using a cleverbot backend predating ChatGPT, SpongeChat now aims to be a multi-modal AI chatbot, as a companion for the SpongeAss discord server.
+Starting out using a cleverbot backend predating ChatGPT, Pathways now aims to be a multi-modal AI chatbot, as a companion for the SpongeAss discord server.

 > "bing chat if it was bad at everything"
 >